tnn1t1s/tensorspark/README.md

-Distributed TensorFlow on Spark
+Distributed TensorFlow on Spark.

-This was first presented at the 2016 Spark Summit East by Christopher Nguyen @ Adatao.
+This work was presented at the 2016 Spark Summit East by Christopher Nguyen @ Adatao.
      - http://www.slideshare.net/arimoinc/distributed-tensorflow-scaling-googles-deep-learning-library-on-spark-58527889

+I've since taken it and done a cleanup and will run/publish tests in near future.

 # Running the Model
 <pre>